East Coast

 Dig for Diamonds in Arkansas.
 Photo Credit: Catherine Parker

-As the only place in the U.S. where you can mine for diamonds and keep them, Craters of Diamonds State Park in Arkansas is a must stop.
-In this area of Arkansas, bisitors learn how diamonds were formed and volcanoes.
-Before visitors head out in the 37-acre site, diamond miners get a demonstration of how to mine.
+Strike it rich in the hills of Arkansas!
+Crater of Diamonds State Park in Arkansas is the only finders-keepers diamond mining park in the U.S. With the hope of hitting it big in Arkansas, visitors first learn how diamonds were formed here and about the volcanoes.
+Before visitors head out to the 37-acre site, diamond miners get a demonstration of how to mine for diamonds.
 Here’s what you need to know about Crater of Diamonds State Park with kids.

-In August 1906, the first diamond was discovered in Arkansas.
-This set off a diamond rush in the area and the land changed hands several times.
+The first diamond was discovered in Arkansas in August 1906.
+A diamond rush followed, and the land changed hands several times.

-The diamond-ladden soil was a commerical failure.
-The area became a tourist attraction with several operators opening the area to individuals.
+The diamond-laden soil was a commercial failure.
+Then, the area became a tourist attraction, and several operators opened it to individual mining.

 In 1972, the State of Arkansas bought the land to develop it as a state park.
-In total 35,000 diamonds have been discovered in the park since 1972.
+Since then, 35,000 diamonds have been discovered in the park.

 Crater of the Diamonds State Park with Kids

-The Crater of the Diamonds State Park features a Visitor Center, a Diamond Discovery Center along with a plowed 37-acre field to mine.
-Additionally visitors will find a seasonal water park and restaurant along with a campground.
+The Crater of the Diamonds State Park features a Visitor Center, a Diamond Discovery Center, and a plowed 37-acre field to mine.
+Additionally, visitors will find a seasonal water park, restaurant and campground.

-Upon arriving, most head to the Visitor Center to learn how diamonds are formed then get an overview of Arkansas geology.
-This area is an erroded volcanic crater and that’s why it’s rich in rocks, minerals and gemstones.
+Upon arriving, most head to the Visitor Center to learn how diamonds are formed and get an overview of Arkansas geology.
+This area is an eroded volcanic crater, so it’s rich in rocks, minerals, and gemstones.

 Next, the Diamond Discovery Center offers an interpretive area about diamond mining.
 The Crater of the Diamonds State Park is home to white, brown and yellow diamonds.

-Visitors learn about the proper tools of the trade and get a lesson in how to mine the fields.
-The Diamond Discovery Center will also identify your rocks and minerals for free.
+Visitors learn about the proper tools of the trade and get a lesson in mining the fields.
+The Diamond Discovery Center will also identify rocks and minerals for free.

 Diamond-mining